You come across two paths that you can take to reach your destination. One is well-trodden but longer, the second is shorter but unknown.

 The Ogre is not a great example of what is actually at stake here and the impact it can have on your game.
 Here is a real world example that comes straight from the old Numenera core book.

 In the opening scene, players are forced to make a choice (assuming they accept the scenario hook).
 They can either escort a girl to safety, or go with her brother to help him defend their village, or split the party and attempt both tasks.
-The trick is that the girl doesn’t want an escort and urges PCs to help her brother, and her brother urges them to escort his sister so he can return and fight.
+The trick is that the girl doesn’t want an escort and urges players to help her brother, and her brother urges players to escort his sister so he can return and fight.

 So who is Ogre in this example?
 The Ogre here is an absence of consequences from the player’s choice, thus making it meaningless.
 And it was a big choice, one of those where there is no right answer, a moment which defines a movie or a book, a Butterfly Effect, a proper Inciting Incident.